Or View CINI Standard Compliance

 2.5 lb/ft³ (40 kg/m³) density

 ISO-C1/2.5 is Dyplast Products’ 2.5 lb/ft³ polyisocyanurate rigid, closed cell, foam insulation.
 ISO-C1/2.5 is certified by independent laboratory to meet demanding Class 1 flame spread and smoke development requirements per ASTM E84.
-ISO-C1/2.5 is ideally suited for low temperature piping and refrigeration applications, and meets the demanding requirements of not only ASTM C591-17 but also CINI standards (the International Standard for Industrial Insulation).
+ISO-C1/2.5 is ideally suited for low temperature piping and refrigeration applications, and meets the demanding requirements of not only the current ASTM C591 but also CINI standards (the International Standard for Industrial Insulation).
 Dyplast Products offers ISO-C1/2.5 as variable-sized bunstock or as sheets and blocks with tolerances to 1/32 inch.
 Our extensive network of fabricators can provide special shapes for pipe, fittings, vessels, or other mechanical applications.

 Polyisocyanurate exhibits the highest R-factor (insulating value) to thickness ratio of commercially available insulation, and our ISO-C1 product line provides higher R-factors and reduced thermal aging at lower temperatures.
 Ideal for low-temperature and cryogenic applications, ISO-C1 offers excellent performance when compared to polystyrene, polyurethane, phenolic, fiberglass, and even cellular glass alternatives.
 Our ISO-C1 product line is also available in 2, 3, 4, and 6 lb/ft³ densities, which each provide successively improved strength and other attributes for physically demanding applications.